Treating essential tremor

-There is no cure for essential tremor.
-The aim of treatment is to reduce or remove the involuntary movements as much as possible.
+Treatment for essential tremor aims to reduce or remove the involuntary movements as much as possible.

-If your tremor is mild and does not stop you from carrying out normal activities, your condition may simply be monitored.
-You should avoid things that make your tremor worse, such as:
+If your tremor is mild and doesn't stop you from carrying out normal activities, your condition may simply be monitored.
+Try to avoid things that may make your tremor worse, such as:

-If your tremor is more severe, your doctor may prescribe medication.
+If your tremor is more severe, your doctor may prescribe medication to reduce your symptoms.
 The most effective medicines are propranolol and primidone.
-Between half and three quarters of people find that these medicines reduce their tremor.
+Between half and three quarters of people find these medicines reduce their tremor.

 Propranolol is a beta-blocker usually used to treat heart disease and high blood pressure (hypertension).
 It reduces tremors for a few hours after each dose.
 The possible side effects of taking propranolol include: